diggernet/JavaUtils/README.md

 # JavaUtils
 JavaUtils is a collection of small utility classes.
-It includes a tool to pause a thread with finer control than the standard tools.
+It includes tools to pause a thread with finer control than the standard tools, and to measure elapsed time.

 ## Pause